ewowi/StarDocs/docs/BasicsStarMod/StandardsAndGuidelines.md

     * f_LoopFun: executed in loop e.g. preview
     * f_AddRow: called if a row is added (Variable is in table)
     * f_DelRow: called if a row is deleted (Variable is in table)
+* Pragmatic use of Design Patterns (e.g. Singleton) and OO concepts - aiming at maximal efficiency in ESP32 environment